 Based on feedback from connected machines and devices, service can be performed as needed.
 When predictive analytics are combined with usage data, machine owners can accurately predict when specific components will need service or replacement.
 This makes it easier to manage spare parts inventory and improve uptime.

-The next step for smarter manufacturing is to utilise the information from connected devices to further optimize operational efficiency and prevent downtime.
+The next step for smart manufacturing using IoT is to utilise the information from connected devices to further optimize operational efficiency and prevent downtime.
 When automation is introduced, devices can work together in unison, even if they are separated by great distances.
 This enables flexible production techniques that can easily scale and rapidly respond to consumer demand.

 Once they leave the production line, connected devices have the potential to give manufacturers real insight into how the product is used and how it performs.
 But that usage data has often been hard to access, and difficult to leverage.